dave290/Astropy/ReadMe.md

 #Example:    python converter.py -f 5 -alt 45 -az 60
 #Example:    python converter.py -f 6 -alt 45 -az 60
 #Notes:      Program uses clock time from Pi (but there is option to enter manually)

+Finally, the scripts below create various plots that are useful for planning observations.

 plot_gc.py
 ****************************